New Theatre Royal Portsmouth

-Take a journey celebrating 160 years of history of the New Theatre Royal.
-Travellers will have the opportunity to discover the heyday of the Theatre in the 1900’s, the devastating fire in 1970’s, the fight to keep the theatre alive and the various building uses during this time, right through to the reopening of the multimillion redevelopment on October 2015.
+Discover the facinating historu of this beutiful theatre from 1856 to the present day.
+You will have the opportunity to discover the heyday of the Theatre in the 1900’s, the devastating fire in 1970’s, the fight to keep the theatre alive and the various building uses during this time, right through to the reopening of the multimillion redevelopment on October 2015.

-A unique jewel of a theatre bosting a stunning 19th Century auditorium attached to a 21st Century stage house.
+A unique jewel of a theatre by Phipps and Matcham boasting a stunning 19th Century auditorium attached to a 21st Century stage house.
 During the tour we discuss the architectural design, the performers who have played on the NTR stage and the future of the unique building.

 How to book: Visitors wishing to attend the New Theatre Royal (Portsmouth) tour may book online or by contacting the theatre's Box Office by phone at +44 (0)2392 649000.